Deportation, Immigration Lawyer In NYC

 - Waiver of Inadmissibility: For Alien Smuggling and for fraud and misrepresentation of a material fact at the time of admission may be given for aliens who meet the requirements.

-- Political Asylum: Individuals who face a well-founded fear of persecution based on race, religion, political opinion, nationality or membership in a particular social group in the foreign national’s home country even if they are currently under deportation proceedings.
+- Political Asylum: Individuals who face a well-founded fear of persecution based on their religion, political opinion, membership of a social group, or a number of other factors may apply for asylum status.

 - Withholding of Removal: To be eligible, a person must show that – more likely than not – their life or liberty would be threatened based on their race, religion, nationality, membership in a specific social group, or political belief upon their return to the intended country of removal.
 An order granting Withholding of Removal stops the removal process.

 - Temporary Protected Status (TPS): Nationals of certain designated countries who have been deemed deportable may be allowed temporarily to stay in the United States until conditions in their home countries improve.
 Deportation may continue, once TPS is lifted.